 On the east coast, Laure Nègiar attended the Verisk Investor Day in New Jersey and, across the Hudson River, the J.P.
 Morgan Industrials Conference in New York.
-Verisk, the leader in the provision of essential data to US property and casualty insurers, held their first Investor Day in more than four years - leaving us delighted to engage with management face-to-face instead of our previous video calls.
-It was a great event, with product demonstrations and informal one-on-one chats with divisional and product heads.
+Verisk, the leader in the provision of essential data to US property and casualty insurers, held their first Investor Day in more than four years.
+The event was a great success, with product demonstrations and informal one-on-one chats with divisional and product heads.
 The formal presentation reinstated medium-term growth targets for Verisk as a stand-alone, insurance-focused company, following their divesting of assets in the areas of energy and financial services.
-As shareholders in the company since 2021, we have engaged significantly with them on governance and execution issues and are so far pleased with their progress.
+As shareholders in the company since 2021, we have engaged with Verisk on governance and execution issues and are enthused by their ongoing improvements.

-We interacted with many companies at the J.P.
+We're pleased to have been able to interact with several companies at the J.P.
 Morgan Industrials conference, including several in small group settings, such as HVAC players Carrier, Trane and Watsco (competitors to Daikin), chemical company Westlake (a portion of its business competes with Shin-Etsu Chemical), water treatment company Ecolab, Otis (a global leader in elevators and escalators) and gas and chemical company Air Products (a Linde peer).
-A few key themes emerged from our meetings: 1) the 2022 US Inflation Reduction Act (IRA) is attracting major investment in the US; 2) the onshoring / nearshoring / reshoring trend largely caused by geopolitics and post-Covid supply chain challenges is real and creating significant business opportunities for a number of US industrials companies; and 3) ESG is big business for US industrials companies, which they have mostly acknowledged and embraced.
+A few key themes emerged from our meetings: 1) the 2022 US Inflation Reduction Act (IRA) is attracting major investment in the US; 2) the onshoring / nearshoring / reshoring trend largely caused by geopolitics and post-Covid supply chain challenges is real and creating business opportunities for a number of US industrials companies; and 3) ESG is big business for US industrials companies.